 Use of illegal drugs, and the illegal use of alcoholic beverages, is identified as “conduct which adversely affects the university community.”
 University regulations prohibit any unlawful possession, use, distribution, or sale of alcohol and other drugs by University students, faculty, staff, or guests to the University, on University-owned property and at all University sponsored activities.

 HSC students are also prohibited from the illegal use of drugs or alcohol whether on or off campus.

 The legal age for the consumption of alcohol is 21 years of age.
 Any underage student consuming alcohol is violating standards for student conduct.
 Additionally, excessive alcohol use can lead to additional violations, such as driving while intoxicated or public intoxication.

-UNTHSC may impose disciplinary sanctions for violations relating to the unlawful possession, use or distribution of illicit drugs and alcohol.
+HSC may impose disciplinary sanctions for violations relating to the unlawful possession, use or distribution of illicit drugs and alcohol.
 The penalties for misconduct range from a consultation to expulsion or termination of employment.
-Typically, students who have violated the Student Code of Conduct & Discipline will be referred to the Care Team and the Student Assistance Program, WellConnect, to complete an individualized education plan that includes an assessment covering alcohol and other drug use history, reason for referral, family and personal history, health concerns, safety issues, and the consequences associated with use.
+Typically, students who have violated the Student Code of Conduct & Civility will be referred to the Care Team and the Student Support Program, My SSP through LifeWorks, to complete an individualized education plan that includes an assessment covering alcohol and other drug use history, reason for referral, family and personal history, health concerns, safety issues, and the consequences associated with use.
 The assessment will also include the student’s readiness for change and establish behavior change goals.

-These sanctions are outlined in the Student Code of Conduct and Discipline (7.126) and the Drug-Free Workplace Policy (5.508).
+These sanctions are outlined in the Student Code of Conduct and Civility (7.105) and the Drug-Free Workplace Policy (5.508).